Menu

 If your child brings a packed lunch please can I encourage you to support our Healthy Schools Status by not sending in food that is high in sugar and fats, such as crisps, chocolate biscuits, cakes or fizzy drinks.
 Thank you for your support with this.
 We also request that your child has a labelled bottle of fresh water in school every day.
 This is proven to help concentration and prevents dehydration.
 Thank you.

-The cost of a school lunch is £2.85 a day for school pupils and £2.30 for nursery pupils
+From September 2023 a school lunch will be £3.15 a day for school pupils and £2.50 a day for nursery pupils.

 Free School Meals